zeek/zeek-agent/README.md

 The `zeek_tidy` target can be built to run clang-tidy on the extension code.
 If you are on Ubuntu 18, you should install the `clang` package (to solve a symlink issue in the system include folder) and the `clang-tidy-8` from the package manager.

+# Running cppcheck

+When the `cppcheck` tool is available, the `zeek_cppcheck` target can be built to run cppcheck against the extension source files.

+Note: It's better not to use the one provided by the osquery toolchain (/usr/local/osquery/bin/cppcheck) as it's outdated and does not support the `compile_commands.json` format.

 # Installing Zeek
 ## Main program files
 The Zeek install instructions can be found [on the official website](https://zeek.org/download/packages.html).